 South Africa was also financially stable with a profitable and well capitalised albeit concentrated banking sector.
 GDP growth slowed temporarily on occasion, triggered by capital outflows and pressure on the exchange rate, both in 1998 during the aftermath of the Asian financial crisis and in 2001 during the post-dot.com global economic slowdown.
 There were some small bank failures during the latter episode, but neither episode had any systemic financial impact and demand and growth recovered relatively quickly.

-There were underlying economic weaknesses: most prominently high levels of poverty, unemployment and inequality, together with relatively low levels of educational achievement and skills-shortages.
-There was also a reliance for growth in domestic demand, with increasing household debt to income ratios, especially from mortgage borrowing by higher income households and rising prices for property and other assets.
-This bias is reflected in a comparatively high private sector credit to GDP ratio and a widening current account deficit, increasing from an average of -1% in 1994-1999 to -3% in 2003-2008.

-South African economic performance has been notably weaker since 2008, when the global finance crisis (GFC) triggered the first economic recession in democratic South Africa.
-From 2008 to 2022 GDP growth has averaged only 1.2% per year, a reflection of the growing impact of underlying structural economic weaknesses.
-Output and employment fell more in South Africa than in most other emerging markets following the GFC and export and investment levels recovered relatively slowly creating comparatively few jobs.
-International competitiveness had been based in part on low domestic energy prices based on electricity generation from South African mined coal, some 60% below that of major economies; but maintenance problems and lack of investment in generating capacity has led to supply shortfalls and rolling blackouts, first emerging in 2007-08 and, in the absence of co-ordinated investment, continuing since.

-The global pandemic had a substantial impact on the South African economy, with a 6.4% GDP contraction in 2020, resulting in unemployment rising to 35%.
-Fiscal deficits, which had remained elevated since the global financial crisis, rose further to 9.7% and 8.4% in 2020 and 2021, and the ratio of public debt to GDP climbed to 70%.

 3.2 Banking sector: structure and regulation

 There are 34 active licensed banks in South Africa; but of these five domestically controlled commercial banks together account for around 90% of banking sector assets.
 South Africa also has a sophisticated non-bank financial services industry with large life- insurance, pension and unit-trust sectors.
 The ratio of bank assets to GDP is 112% while total financial sector assets amount to 298% of GDP.